Mr. Robot: Conception and development

 USA picked it up to series with a 10-episode order in December 2014.
 Production began in New York on April 13, 2015.
 The pilot premiered on multiple online and video on demand services on May 27, 2015, and the series was renewed for a second season before the first season premiered on USA on June 24, 2015.
 In December 2015, it was announced that Esmail would direct all episodes in the second season.
 In June 2016, it was announced that the second season's episode order was increased from 10 to 12 episodes.
 The 12-episode second season premiered on July 13, 2016.
 On August 16, 2016, USA renewed Mr. Robot for a third season to air in 2017.
 The third season debuted in October 2017 and consisted of 10 episodes.
 All episodes were directed by Esmail, just as in the second season.
 On December 13, 2017, USA renewed Mr. Robot for a fourth season.
 In August 2018, it was confirmed that the fourth season would be the final season.

 Originally, the show planned to dress Elliot in a worn sweatshirt and colorful backpack; however, Malek suggested a black backpack and wore his own B:Scott black hoodie to set.
 The outfit became the signature look for the character, and the costume designer ordered 20 more of them, despite the item having been discontinued years earlier.
 To portray the unusual, often confused worldview of lead character Elliot Alderson, Franklin Peterson, who edited three Mr. Robot episodes in the first season and six in the second season, used creative editing styles that included jump cuts, varied lengths of takes and shuffling scenes around within an episode and sometimes even between episodes.
 Esmail encouraged the experimentation as Peterson and his team explored the personality of each character in the editing suite, finding creative ways to tell their stories and maintain their humanity.

+Cinematography

+The show's cinematographer Tod Campbell is known for helping craft "a distinct moody and disruptive" feel to the scenes' atmosphere through stylistic lighting and camera choices.
+The unorthodox approach taken involves characters "placed at the very bottom of the frame" which in turn "leaves massive amounts of headroom that suggests a great weight hanging over their heads, and echoes their isolation."
+The intended effect for audiences is to feel a sense of "mounting paranoia and dissociation" of the protagonist.

-Visual effects
+Visual effects and soundtrack

 FuseFX was hired to provide the visual effects for episode "eps3.4_runtime-error.r00" of season 3, in which they took 40 shots and stitched them together to appear as one seamless shot for the entire episode.

+Composer Mac Quayle created the soundtrack.